 Skiing is, foremost, a power-endurance activity.
 Power can be envisioned as quick, forceful contractions.
-Endurance is the ability to persist and is influenced by cardiovascular stamina, muscular strength, and mental toughness.
+Endurance is the ability to persist A race is performed at sub-maximum level; and is influenced by cardiovascular stamina, muscular strength, and mental toughness.